 The Italian city of Bolzano was the first to purchase the Urbino 12 hydrogen H2 bus from Solaris.
-The fuel cell buses follow the battery electric buses delivered last year.
+The fuel cell buses follow the battery-electric buses delivered last year.
 Solaris has also sold further battery-powered buses in Norway.

 Polish bus manufacturer Solaris has found its first customer for their new Urbino 12 hydrogen bus.
 The operator SASA Bolzano decided to buy twelve vehicles, as the manufacturer announced.
 The order also included an eight-year maintenance and service package.

 SASA already operates several battery-electric Urbino buses that were delivered last year.
 Other Urbino electric buses will soon be operating in Norway, where Solaris has received several orders: Four fully electric 12-metre buses will soon be added to the Norgesbuss fleet in Oslo.
-An Urbino 8.9 LE electric, Solaris’s first electric model, is going to Sorlandsruta in southern Norway.
-Also in southern Norway, two further Urbino 12 electric models were ordered by the Kristiansand-based transport company Boreal.
+A Urbino 8.9 LE electric, Solaris’s first electric model, is going to Sorlandsruta in southern Norway.
+Also, in southern Norway, two further Urbino 12 electric models were ordered by the Kristiansand-based transport company Boreal.

-Since the launch of the Urbino 8.9 LE electric in 2011, the company has reported that it has received orders for more than 400 electric vehicles.
+Since the Urbino 8.9 LE electric launch in 2011, the company has reported that it has received orders for more than 400 electric vehicles.
 They operate in 61 cities in 17 countries.
 And another city should be added shortly: According to Solaris, another contract has been signed in Poland.
 Ten Urbino 12 electric buses and the associated charging infrastructure are being prepared for delivery on behalf of the Radom Municipal Road and Public Transport Authority.
 The order is to be processed by mid-June 2020.